 This was my first trip to Cabo San Lucas.
 Honestly, Cabo's party vibe isn't our style and except for Land's End, the landscape was drab.
 However, I loved snorkeling here and I wouldn't mind coming back for a longer stay now that I've sampled what this resort destination has to offer.

-Here's what you need to know to plan a great day in Cabo San Lucas on a cruise.
+Here's what you need to know to plan a great day from the Cabo San Lucas cruise port.

 What to Expect